unigrid-project/unigrid-project.github.io/docs/governance/dao_constitution_01.md

 The voting for this proposal will commence at **12:00 GMT on Saturday, September 26th, 2023** and will conclude at **12:00 GMT on Saturday, October 3rd, 2023**.
 All community members are encouraged to cast their votes within this timeframe.

+## Voting Hash Reference

+For transparency and verification purposes, the on-chain hash reference for this voting proposal is:

+`ff80f645ab87a9009479542dc1332fc3ec3faef7b6a8f8cbab01b0b8be4df9da`

+Members can use this hash to verify the authenticity and integrity of the proposal on the blockchain.

 ## Conclusion

 The Unigrid DAO Constitution is a pivotal document that will guide the DAO's operations, governance, and growth.
 It's essential for members to review, provide feedback, and vote to ensure the DAO's future success.